 Remember, you’re offering them something on the cutting edge of technology.
 A multi-sensory experience that can transport them anywhere as if they’re actually there!
 Don’t undersell it.

 So you’ll want to get a lot of pictures and videos of your event.
 Get feedback from your audience and if possible give away Google Cardboards to your audience.
-And they then can experience your app at home and show it to their friends and family.
-Your VR Demo becomes a multi-faceted marketing tool.
+They’ll then be able to experience your app at home and show it to their friends and family.
+Your VR Demo subsequently becomes a multi-faceted marketing tool!

 Well first let’s analyse where your audience will be coming from.
 For a lot of people it will be a new experience to just try virtual reality.
 And it’ll be the first time they are trying your app.
 As a result, you really want to create a systemised process for your staff.

 If you follow those five steps you should have a smooth operation.
-There are few more things to keep in mind.
+There are however a few more things to keep in mind.

 Your staff is now trained.
 You’ve just had a great demonstration of your new VR Demo.
 The press loved it and you’ve got some great new marketing material for the next 6 months.